k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 Fabric can be deployed and used across:

-\- A: Multiple clusters spread across different data centres independently of Cassandra's storage
+\- A: Multiple clusters spread across different data centres independently of Cassandra's storage locations

 \- B: Only on the same the data centres where Cassandra servers have been deployed